adriandahlin/CUSP_Principles_of_Urban_Informatics/HW8_akd361/fdg224_review_by_akd361.md

 ## AESTHETICS
 It's simple.
 No complaints on the visuals.
 Time of day visualization is very effective.
 I think the graphic needs to clarify which subway line it depicts.

+The addition of the subway map was very helpful.

 ## HONESTY
 I can't really comment on the honesty of the middle two charts, since I don't understand them.
 Actually, lack of clarity is a form of dishonesty, if it's possible you might mislead people.